discretize/discretize-guides/guides/what-should-i-play/index.md

 | ------------------------------------------------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |
 | <BuildLink build="Power Renegade" specialization="Renegade"/> | <Rating value="5"/> | <Rating value="2"/> | <Rating value="4"/> | <Rating value="3"/> | <Rating value="5"/> |

-<Specialization name="Renegade"/> is the profession with the most support and utility among all META classes.
+The <Specialization name="Renegade"/> is the profession with the most support and utility among all META classes.
 It provides permanent <Boon name="Alacrity"/>, half of the necessary <Boon name="Might"/> with <Skill name="Heroic Command"/>, a unique buff over 150 <Attribute name="Ferocity"/> with <Trait name="Assassins Presence"/>, an insanely strong party heal and additional damage with <Skill name="soulcleavessummit"/>, and if that is not enough already, the <Specialization name="Renegade"/> has also excellent CC capabilities with <Skill name="Surge of the mists"/> and <Skill name="Darkrazorsdaring"/>.

 Damage wise the <Specialization name="Renegade"/> is on the lower end compared to the other META classes.
 This does not imply that the damage doesn't matter: in fact <Specialization name="Renegade"/> has a very juicy burst that makes slacking DPS player sweaty.